Jigsaw-Code/outline-apps/cordova-plugin-outline/README.md

     // Starts the VPN service, and tunnels all the traffic to a local Shadowsocks
     // server as dictated by its configuration.
 If there is another running
-    // instance, broadcasts a disconnect event and stops the running connection.
+    // instance, broadcasts a disconnect event and stops the active tunnel.
-    // In such case, restarts tunneling while preserving the VPN connection. start(): Promise<void>;
+    // In such case, the VPN is not torn down. start(): Promise<void>;

-    // Stops the connection and VPN service. stop(): Promise<void>;
+    // Stops the tunnel and VPN service. stop(): Promise<void>;

-    // Returns whether the connection instance is active. isRunning(): Promise<boolean>;
+    // Returns whether the tunnel instance is active. isRunning(): Promise<boolean>;

-    // Returns whether the connection is reachable by attempting to establish
+    // Returns whether the proxy server is reachable by attempting to establish
     // a socket to the IP and port specified in |config|. isReachable(): Promise<boolean>;

-    // Sets a listener, to be called when the VPN connection status changes. onStatusChange(listener: (status: ConnectionStatus) => void): void;
+    // Sets a listener, to be called when the VPN tunnel status changes. onStatusChange(listener: (status: TunnelStatus) => void): void;
   }
 }